 I compiled my first program in GW-BASIC when I was ten.
-I subsequently developed my passion for software into a career, studying for a BSc IT (Hons) degree at the University of Malta, an MSc Computer Science at the University of Edinburgh, and working for over five years as a C# and .NET developer in full-time professional roles, mostly in senior and tech lead positions.
+I subsequently developed my passion for software into a career, studying for a BSc IT (Hons) degree at the University of Malta, an MSc Computer Science at the University of Edinburgh, and working for over six years as a C# and .NET developer in full-time professional roles, mostly in senior and tech lead positions.
 I am highly motivated with a strong work ethic and an outstanding track record of excellence:

 - graduated at the top of my class in both my degrees

 - co-authored three published papers and a patent